Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/TopicDistributionModule.md

 `topPerTopic` entries if not set to `-1`);

 The `subTopics` list is only saved if sub topics were provided, its structure is similar to `mainTopics`.

+The `domainData` list is only saved if an additional domain data CSV file was provided.
+It records, for each unique value of `fieldName`, its associated data, as per `domainDataFields` specifications.

 If saved in the topic JSON files, each topic entry gets two additional lists:
  ```json5